aopopov90/notes/cks-notes.md

 - To suspend a user, run: `usermod -s /usr/sbin/nologin <username>`.
 This will make sure that the user can no longer login with their credentials
 - Create a user named sam on the controlplane host.
 The user's home directory must be /opt/sam.
 Login shell must be /bin/bash and uid must be 2328.
 Make sam a member of the admin group.
   Solution: `useradd -d /opt/sam -s /bin/bash -G admin -u 2328 sam`

+## Check required Linux capabilities for a command

+1. To see capabilities required for a specific command use: `getcap /usr/bin/ping`
+2. To see capabilities for a process, first identity the uid of the process:
+   `ps -ef | grep /usr/sbin/sshd | grep -v grep`
+3. See capabilities for a process: `getpcaps 779`